New report reveals fifth Tacoma officer restrained Manuel Ellis, who died in police custody

 The Washington State Patrol named the previously unidentified participants in Ellis’ restraint as Pierce County Sheriff’s Office Det.
 Sgt.
 Gary Sanders, who bent Ellis’ leg while others hobbled him, and Tacoma Police Officer Armando Farina, who applied a spit hood over Ellis’ head.
 Neither has faced suspension; both have been classified as witnesses and not targets of the investigation.

-Tacoma Police Department spokeswoman Officer Wendy Haddow said the department is reserving comment until it has seen the investigative records released by the state patrol.
+Tacoma Police Department spokesperson Officer Wendy Haddow said the department is reserving comment until it has seen the investigative records released by the state patrol.

 Sgt.
-Darren Moss, spokesman for the Pierce County Sheriff’s Office, said in a phone interview that Sanders had not been suspended for his role in restraining Ellis, but offered no further comment.
+Darren Moss, spokesperson for the Pierce County Sheriff’s Office, said in a phone interview that Sanders had not been suspended for his role in restraining Ellis.

 James Bible, the Seattle lawyer representing Ellis’ family in a lawsuit against the city of Tacoma, said the revelation more than nine months after Ellis’ death that more officers participated in the physical restraint that the medical examiner ruled killed him has added to his family’s pain and frustration.